Tom Nalen: Professional career

-Nalen was drafted by the Denver Broncos with the 218th overall pick in the seventh round of the 1994 NFL Draft and played primarily at center.
+Nalen was drafted by the Denver Broncos with the 218th overall pick in the seventh round of the 1994 NFL draft and played primarily at center.
 He won two Super Bowls as a member of the Broncos and played in five Pro Bowls.
 Six different running backs have had 1,000-yard rushing seasons behind Nalen and the Broncos' offensive line.

 On January 6, 2009, Nalen retired from professional football after spending his entire career playing for the Denver Broncos.
 He was the last remaining player from the Broncos' Super Bowl titles in the late 1990s.

 In 2013, Nalen was named to the Broncos Ring of Fame.

+Coaching career

+In spring 2023, Nalen began coaching the offensive line unit for the MIT football team.